-In the winter term 2023/2024 we will offer new labs again.
-The labs will take place in presence.
+In the summer term 2024 we will offer the practical course Software-defined Networking again.
+The lab will take place in presence.

-Details on the registration deadline and participation as well as the option to register can be found on the websites of the labs.
-The introductory meetings take place in the first week of lectures.
+Details on the registration deadline and participation as well as the option to register can be found on the websites of the lab.
+The introductory meeting take place in the first week of lectures.

 The seminar discusses recent research progress in networking across different topics and is fully held in English (written and slides presentation).
 The seminar will be held in-person (physical presence).
 More...